cyberark/conjur-api-java/README.md

 If you aren't using Maven, you can add the `jar` in the normal way.
 This `jar` can be found in the `target` directory created when you ran `mvn package`.

-Note that this will *not* run the integration tests, since these require access to a Conjur instance.
-To run the integration tests, you will need to define the following environment variables for the `mvn package` command (and remove the `skipTests` property):
+Note that this *did not* run the integration tests, since these require access to a Conjur instance.
+You can run the integration tests with `mvn package` once you finished with the configuration.

+### Configuration

+The simplest way to configure the Conjur API is to define the following environment variables:

 ```bash
 CONJUR_ACCOUNT=accountName